Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

 \section{Mathematical Analyses of GSEMO}

+We start our mathematical runtime analyses by first only regarding the global SEMO (GSEMO) algorithm.
+This algorithm has been intensively studied for more than twenty years~\cite{Giel03}, so we expect more readers to be familiar with this algorithm than with the other algorithms studied in this work, for which the first runtime analyses were conducted only in the very recent past~\cite{ZhengLD22,BianZLQ23,WiethegerD23,RenBLQ24}.

+The global SEMO starts the first generation with a single, random individual in the population.
+In each iteration, it uniformly at random chooses an individual from the current population and mutates it to a new solution $x'$ by independently flipping each bit of the parent with some probability~$p$ (bitwise mutation).
+Here we assume the conventional mutation rate $p = \frac{1}{n}$.
+The GSEMO then removes all solutions from the population that are dominated by $x'$ and adds $x'$ to the population if and only if it is not strictly dominated by a solution in the population, see Algorithm~\ref{alg:gsemo}.
+This way, the population stores exactly one individual for each encountered objective value that is not strictly dominated by any other encountered objective value.

+Observe that by evaluating the objective function only once after a new individual is created and storing the value for future comparisons, the number of evaluations is exactly the number of generations (plus $1$ for the initial individual).

 We start our contribution by giving upper bounds on the optimization time of the GSEMO on the four benchmarks.
-Afterward, in Section~\ref{sec:otherAlgos}, these results are transferred to other MOEAs as well. \changed{ To start our analysis, we observe that for these benchmarks the size of any set of incomparable solutions is at most $\SOMM,\SCOCZ,\SLOTZ,$ or $\SOJZJ$, respectively.
-Consequently, these are upper bounds on the population size in any iteration of the GSEMO.}
+Afterward, in Section~\ref{sec:otherAlgos}, these results are transferred to other MOEAs as well.

+Recall that for the benchmarks considered in this work the size of the largest set of incomparable solutions is $\SOMM,\SCOCZ,\SLOTZ,$ or $\SOJZJ$, respectively.
+Consequently, these are upper bounds on the population size in any iteration of the GSEMO.
+Our analyses heavily build on progress made by flipping single bits each iteration.
+We thus note that in each generation the probability of the GSEMO creating any specific solution $y$ that has a Hamming distance of one to at least one solution $x$ in the current population is at least

+namely by choosing $x$ as parent from the population of size at most $S$ (the size of a largest set of incomparable solutions), flipping the correct bit, and not flipping any other bit.